ersilia-os/ersilia-pack/README.md

-# New Ersilia packaging based on FastAPI
+# Ersilia packaging based on FastAPI

 ## The model repository